zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/ScatterPlotViewer/README.md

 The JSON file can take two different shapes depending on if the data is a single series or multiple series.

+#### Series Data

+The `seriesData` property should be an array of objects where at minimum an x and y coordinate is required.
+An optional `x_error` and/or `y_error` number can be specified if error bars need to be displayed for that single data point.
+Each series supports a set of options under `seriesOptions` and at minimum a string `label` is required for each series.
+An optional string `color` for can defined using either a variable name from the colors available in from the [zooniverse theme object](https://github.com/zooniverse/front-end-monorepo/tree/master/packages/lib-grommet-theme) or a hex value.
+If a color is not provided, a color from the zooniverse theme will be chosen and applied for each series.

-The single series JSON shape is a very, very basic data object consisting of an array of numbers for each axis:
+The single series JSON shape is a very, very basic data object consisting of an array of numbers for each axis.
+The multiple series shape can also be used for a single series and is required if you need to use error bars:

 ``` json
 //subject1234.json